AGKorson/WinAGI-GDS/README.md

 ### History:
+**alpha15.3** Drawing/edit features of picture editor are complete.
+Added support for scaling pictures non-integer values.
+Reworked statusbar support in all editors to deal with WinForm's unworkable merging behavior.
+Fixed some bugs in AGIResource object.

 **alpha15.2** added picture background support to the editor.

 **alpha15.1** picture editor framework is set, basic image drawing/scaling functions working.
 Still lot of work to do to get the editor working.